What is FSHD?

-FSH Muscular Dystrophy (FSHD) is a disease that causes the progressive deterioration of skeletal muscle robbing people of the healthy, independent years of their lives.
+FSH Muscular Dystrophy (FSHD) is a disease that causes the progressive deterioration of skeletal muscle, robbing people of the healthy, independent years of their lives.
 The main diagnostic features of the condition are loss of muscle in the Face, Scapula, and Humerus (arm).
-In the medical literature the disease is referred to as facioscapulohumeral muscular dystrophy; however, we simply refer to the disease as FSH or FSHD, since muscle loss is not limited to the face, scapula, and humerus.
+In the medical literature the disease is referred to as facioscapulohumeral muscular dystrophy; however, we simply refer to the disease as FSHD (sometimes shortened to FSH), since muscle loss is not limited to the face, scapula, and humerus.

 Exercise advice for adults with muscle-wasting conditions produced by Muscular Dystrophy UK